QuickBlox/q-municate-android/README.md

 - Send – sends whatever is entered in Message field
 - Tapping on any friend’s name opens Action pop-up
 * Message field – text/numeric/symbolic field 512 chars max
-* Back button returns to the Chats page (chapter 4.6.
-Fig.4.6-1)
+* Back button returns to the Chats page

 #### Please find below how you can do it in code: